btrotta/advent-of-code-2022/Readme.md

 of the combination of location and cycle iteration already seen (where cycle iteration is `t % lcm(width, height)`, since we do not need to check these again.
 At each step, calculate the new possible combinations of locations and cycle step.
 Stop when we reach the goal.

+## Day 25
+Use the usual algorithm for converting bases to convert the decimal answer to base 5.
+To convert to SNAFU, iterate over the base-5 digits starting at the right, and if we encounter a 3 or 4, convert it to `=` or `-` and add one to the digit on the left.